scottish-government-design-system/designsystem.gov.scot/get-started/javascript/index.md

 );
 {% endhighlight %}

 Some Design System components accept additional options when they are instantiated.
-These are detailed on the documentation page for each component.
+These are detailed on the documentation page for those components.